-All inspectable areas must be free of life-threatening health and safety hazards.
-These issues are any hazardous conditions that pose a threat to the health and safety of residents and others.
-NSPIRE has designated many additional items to be health and safety or life-threatening when compared to UPCS and these are distributed throughout the standards.
-Below is a sampling of items that are "severe" or "life-threatening" and require prompt attention.
+All inspectable areas must be free of health and safety hazards.
+Health & Safety issues are any hazardous conditions that pose a threat to the health and safety of residents and others.

-- Mold-like substances observed
+- Air quality

 - Electrical hazards

-- Elevators not working as designed
+- Elevators

 - Emergency/fire exits

 - Flammable materials

 - Garbage and debris

 - Hazards

+- Infestation

 - Sharp edges

 - Infestation by rats, mice, or vermin

 - Trip hazards

+- Blocked egress

 - Electrical, natural, or fire hazards.

 - Improper ventilation

-- Visually observed potential lead paint hazards where a child under age 6 resides

 - Noncompliance with requirements related to lead-based paint hazards or unavailable certifications thereof

-- Propane, natural, sewer, or methane gas odor

-- Inoperable smoke detectors

-- Blocked egress for 3rd level and below

-- Improperly stored flammable materials

-- Inoperable or missing GFCI outlet